Whether it’s the clothes in your cupboard or posts on your

 the Custom Structure of your posts’ links to include their category.
 The

 reason this practice isn’t recommended is that you may have to set up link

 redirects if you edit the categories of your posts.

 Other than this, adding the category of a post in its permalink is also not suitable for SEO.
 Drew Martin of Drew’s Review advises, “Since the URL is considered the most relevant piece of information that Google uses to rank pages, having too much text or too much repetitive text in the URL could work against you with regards to ranking.”

-This is why it’s best to just have the name of the post in its permalink.
+This is why it’s best to just have the name of the post in

 Naturally, you want to follow the best SEO practices when posting on your website.
 This brings to fore the following question: which is better for search engine optimization: categories or tags?